A Glossary of 19th Century Railroad Terms

 railway: Railroad.
 Also, a railroad operating over short distances.

-rail car: (also railcar, carriage, or coach) A vehicle for conveying passengers or freight on railways.
+railway car: (also railcar, carriage, or coach) A vehicle for conveying passengers or freight on railways.

 railway truck: (see truck)